DyogenIBENS/SCORPIOS/doc/input_your_configuration_file.rst

 	# It will be restricted to the number specified via --cores (1 if --cores is not invoked).
 	ncores: 14

-	# Memory (--buffer_size) parameter for a bash sort.
-If decreased, more /tmp space will be used.
-	buffer_size: 10G

 	# Use a parallelization scheme specific to large jobs: yes ('y') or no ('n').
 	parallel_scheme_large_job: 'n'